aws-samples/container-resiliency/README.md

 ## 💼 License
-This library is licensed under the Apache 2.0 License.
+This library is licensed under the MIT-0 License.

 ## 🙌 Community
 We welcome all individuals who are enthusiastic about Container Resiliency to become a part of this open source community.
 Your contributions and participation are invaluable to the success of this project.

-Built with at ❤️ AWS.
+Built with ❤️ at AWS.